Vestibular aqueduct

-At the hinder part of the medial wall of the vestibule is the orifice of the vestibular aqueduct, which extends to the posterior surface of the petrous portion of the temporal bone.
+At the posterior lateral wall of the temporal bone is the vestibular aqueduct, which extends to the posterior surface of the petrous portion of the temporal bone.
+The vestibular aqueduct parallels the petrous apex, in contrast to the cochlear aqueduct, which lies perpendicular to the petrous apex.

 It transmits a small vein, and contains a tubular prolongation of the membranous labyrinth, the ductus endolymphaticus, which ends in a cul-de-sac, the endolymphatic sac, between the layers of the dura mater within the cranial cavity.

 Pathology

 Enlargement of the vestibular aqueduct to greater than 2 mm is associated with enlarged vestibular aqueduct syndrome, a disease entity that is associated with one-sided hearing loss in children.
 The diagnosis can be made by high resolution CT or MRI, with comparison to the adjacent posterior semicircular canal.
 If the vestibular aqueduct is larger in size, and the clinical presentation is consistent, the diagnosis can be made.
 Treatment is with mechanical hearing implants.
 There is an association with Pendred syndrome and incomplete cochlear partition (so called "Mondini dysplasia").